NwCoder21/Linux-Sandbox/Commands in Detail/df - disk_free.md

 # df (disk free)

-This command is used to retrieve information regarding the disk usage, total space and available space, of a file system.
+This command is used to retrieve information regarding the disk usage, total space and available space, of a file system

+The difference between the df command and the du command is that df provides a an ovrall figure for the amouunt of space being used on your filesystem as a whole.
+The du command provides a more accurate figure of any given directory or subdirectory.

 ## Syntax:
 ```yaml